 Bob and his wife, Linda, have three sons, Jay, Kevin and Ben.
 Jay is farming with his dad.
 Bob has been implementing conservation practices on his farm because he "wanted to leave the soil in better shape for future generations of family farmers.
 Working the soil and using NH3 kills the soil and critters in the soil."

-Lynch is a Humboldt County Soil and Water Conservation District commissioner and is the current Conservation Districts of Iowa President.
+Lynch is a Humboldt County Soil and Water Conservation District commissioner and is the immediate past-president for Conservation Districts of Iowa.
 He is also involved with his local Lions club and his church.

 Building a Culture of Conservation

 "With this system [no-till/strip-till] our soils are alive with living organisms that helps to feed the crops we grow.
 Someday I hope my grandchild looks at the soil and says, 'Thanks, Grandpa Bob.'"

 Attendees at Lynch's Oct.
 23 field day examine the strip-tiller before it goes to work.

 Area farmer and strip-tiller Mark Thompson discusses key strip-tilling points.

 Host Robert Lynch (right) sifts through the recently tilled soil and residue from the strip-till pass at the Oct.
 23 field day.